 Knowing that a listener today will only pay attention for about 30 seconds to any one track before deciding if it is good or bad, this does not bode well.
 This is by the way not a mistake they made again in their follow-on album War Eternal.
 Many of these tracks do improve with age and get better further along.
 But this is way beyond the attention span of many.

 Second, there seems to be style confusion and Khaos Legions somewhat moves away from the Melodeath scheme in a way.
 Almost reminding me of the stuff we get to hear from the Black Metal scene.
 And I only mean the distorted sound and screechy vocals, not the mindset nor deeds nor direction or equally distorted beliefs.
 And this has in all probability contributed a lot to much of the hate mail these guys have been getting.

 Frankly, Bloodstained Cross, Under Black Flags we March (stellar this one – the only track that really deserves this label), and No Gods, No Master are really very good.

 Yesterday is Dead and Gone at the very beginning of the album is already plagued by the same disease that the second half of the album suffers from.
 But this track really improves later as it chugs towards the end.

 The rest is – as I mentioned before – a mixed bag of tastes, looks and feels.
-The most remarkable being Cult of Chaos.
+The most remarkable is Cult of Chaos.
 If you can survive the first minute of confused mayhem, that is.
-They could probably have elevated some of that stuff a bit more by adjusting their tune a little better, but for some reason they did not.
+They could probably have elevated some of that stuff a bit more by adjusting their tune a little better, but for some reason, they did not.